Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 influence operations -- breakout scale https://www.brookings.edu/articles/the-breakout-scale-measuring-the-impact-of-influence-operations/
 infotainment
 ingroup/outgroup
-intrinsic/extrinsic motivation https://www.swyx.io/js-tooling
+intellectual honesty -- 1 Is this true? intellectual honesty -- 2 What evidence do I have for and against this? intellectual honesty -- 3 Am I telling myself a certain narrative to avoid facing a truth I don’t like? intellectual honesty -- 4 How might I recognize the truth in a neutral, objective way? intellectual honesty -- FLOATER "Falsifiable, Logic, Objective, Alternative explanations, Tentative conclusion, Evidence, Replicate" = method for evaluating claims intellectual honesty -- FLOATER -- If someone claims they saw a unicorn, ask yourself: Is it Falsifiable?
+Were there any Logic fallacies?
+Are they being Objective?
+Are there Alternative explanations?
+Is this a Tentative conclusion?
+Is the Evidence reliable?
+Can you Replicate the results? intellectual honesty -- “It’s not possible” vs “I wasn’t able to do it” vs “I don’t want to do it.” intellectual honesty = willingness to see and admit the truth, even if it goes against your argument, supports the argument of “the other side,” or proves you wrong.
+Even if it bruises your ego. https://newsletter.weskao.com/p/intellectual-honesty intrinsic/extrinsic motivation https://www.swyx.io/js-tooling
 inversion: Avoiding stupidity is easier than trying to be brilliant.
 Instead of asking, “How can I help my company?” you should ask, “What’s hurting my company the most and how can I avoid it?”
 Identify obvious failure points, and steer clear of them. investing